-As for the valleys of Aceh Besar (Aceh Tiga Segi) when Indrapuri and Tanoh Abee became a Hindu dwelling place.
+As for the valleys of Aceh Besar (Aceh Tiga Segi) when Indrapuri and Tanoh Abee became a Hindu dwelling places.
 Blang Bintang, Ulee Kareng, Lam Baro, Lam Ateuk, Lam Nyong, Tungkop, Lam Nga, Tibang and others are the high seas.
-And according to Myth, if people want to Hajj then in Aneuk Glee, Montasik.
+And according to Myth, if people want to do Hajj then in Aneuk Glee, Montasik.
 There, the sailors stopped by to pick up water.
-The location of the village of Montasik is now the edge of the sea, while the Ateuk Village which comes from the word “Gateuk” is a crab of land that lives in salt water (brackish) adjacent to the sea.
+The location of the village of Montasik is now the edge of the sea, while the Ateuk Village which comes from the word “Gateuk” is a crab of land that lives in saltwater (brackish) adjacent to the sea.
 The biggest market around Kuta Masah is above Indrapuri.
-According to the information, it can be assured us that until the 8th century AD beach or coastal Aceh Besar to near Indrapuri and Tanoh Abee near the foothills of the line, and is a beautiful bay landscape.
+According to the information, it can be assured that until the 8th century AD beach or coastal Aceh Besar near Indrapuri and Tanoh Abee near the foothills of the line, and is a beautiful bay landscape.
 If today the geographical location has changed due to the shift of the earth itself.
-Until now the livelihood of the Acehnese was wandering can’t be explained by H.M.
+Until now the livelihood of the Acehnese was wandering can not be explained by H.M.
 Zainuddin.

 History of Mante